Professional edition active

 Other measures

 Necessary resuscitation should proceed while cooling is done.
 Neuromuscular blockade with endotracheal intubation and mechanical ventilation may be needed to control shivering and prevent aspiration in obtunded patients.
 Supplemental oxygen is given because heatstroke increases metabolic demand.
-IV hydration with 0.9% saline solution should be started with 1 to 2 L of cooled 0.9% saline to help decrease core temperature.
+IV hydration with isotonic saline solution should be initiated to help decrease core temperature; cooled saline may be used in conjunction with other modalities but is not a primary therapy for heat stroke.
 Fluid deficits range from minimal (eg, 1 to 2 L) to severe dehydration.
 IV fluids should be given as boluses, assessing responses and the need for additional boluses by monitoring blood pressure, urine output, and central venous pressures.

-Patients should be admitted to an intensive care unit and observed for multiple organ dysfunction, disseminated intravascular coagulation, and rhabdomyolysis.
+Patients should be evacuated or transported to a hospital, admitted to an intensive care unit and observed for multiple organ dysfunction, disseminated intravascular coagulation, and rhabdomyolysis.
 Hemodialysis may be required.
-Antipyretics have no value and can contribute to liver or kidney damage.
+Antipyretics are not indicated as they do not treat the underlying problem, can contribute to liver or kidney damage, and may divert attention and resources from more effective treatment..

 Prognosis for Heatstroke